When L&I Decides to Dump You, Who is Going to Stop Them?

 The rules apply to the receipt and distribution of time loss money by lawyers.
 In particular:

-Almost all paralegals work hard and effectively for the clients, some not so much.
+Almost all paralegals work hard and effectively for the clients.
+There are some exceptions.
 It’s the lawyer’s duty to supervise his or her paralegals.
 Almost all lawyers do a good job of that, others not so much.

 PROBLEM #1: L&I or the self-insured didn’t send it to the law office, or if they did send they didn’t send it on time.